-The Board recognizes, and is committed to, the values of freedom of religion and freedom from discriminatory or harassing behaviour based on prohibited grounds in accordance with the principles of the Ontario Human Rights Code, and reflected in the Board Equity and Inclusive Education Policy, the Safe and Accepting Schools Policy and curriculum documents.
+The Board recognizes, and is committed to, the values of freedom of religion and freedom from discriminatory or harassing behaviour based on prohibited grounds through its Equity and Inclusive Education Policy, the Safe Schools Policy and curriculum documents.
+All of these will be informed by and interpreted in accordance with the principles of the Ontario Human Rights Code.

-This Policy reflects the Board's fidelity to Canadian law protecting freedom of religion in accordance with the teachings of the Catholic Church-
+This Policy reflects the Board's fidelity to Canadian law protecting freedom of religion in accordance with the Catholic Church's teachings.